maitry291/obsidian-notes/React Js/JS refresher.md

 When importing **named exports**, you can also import all named exports at once with the following syntax:

 `import * as upToYou from './path/to/file.js';`

+`upToYou`  is - well - up to you and simply bundles all exported variables/functions in one JavaScript object.
+For example, if you `export const someData = ...`  (`/path/to/file.js` ) you can access it on `upToYou`  like this: `upToYou.someData`
 ### Arrow function

  number => { age: number }; // trying to return an object